iterative/dvc.org/public/static/docs/understanding-dvc/collaboration-issues.md

 ### Source code and data versioning

-- How do you avoid discrepancies between versions of the source code and versions of the data files when the data cannot fit into a traditional repository format?
+- How do you avoid discrepancies between [revisions](https://git-scm.com/docs/revisions) of source code and versions of data files, when the data cannot fit into a traditional repository?

 ### Experiment time log